mrvisser/node-corporal/README.md

 Planned:

-* Using "Tab" auto-complete based on loaded
 * Ability to hide internal commands clear, help, quit from help index
+* Ability for commands to extend auto-complete functionality for more than just command-name completion

 ## Examples